tdda/tdda/doc/source/tdda.serial.md

 : Set field delimiter to `C`

 `--quote-char Q`, `--quote Q`
-: Set the quote character to `Q` (normally strigaht single or double quote)
+: Set the quote character to `Q` (normally straight single or double quote)

 `--escape`
 : Set the escape character to backslash (no argument)